 The RC Laser offers club members who usually sail ML45's or other classes, the opportunity to compete if they wish.

-There is usually a group of 2-4 RC Lasers at the club each Tuesday, and the RC Laser Series is generally sailed one Sunday each month.
-RC Lasers also sail in the combined classes sailing days, which are held on the first Saturday of each month.
+The Club has a fleet of 16 RC Lasers and there is usually a group of 6-10 sailors at the club each Tuesday Formal racing is generally held on one Sunday afternoon of each month as part of the RC Laser Series, and there is also a program of 4-5 handicap races held throughout the year.
+RC Lasers also sail on the combined classes sailing days, which are held on the first Saturday of each month.

 RC LASER Sailing Program 2018

 Please note that this program is subject to change without notice

 Saturday 4th August 12pm Mawson Lakes – Club sailing

 Sunday 12th August 2pm Mawson Lakes – Handicap Racing

 Sunday 26th August 10am Patawalonga Lake – RC Laser Series Round 7

 Saturday 1st September 9.30am Mawson Lakes – RC Laser Series Round 8

 Saturday 15th - Sunday 16th September Patterson Lakes Victorian RC Laser Titles

 Friday 28th September – Monday 1st October RC Laser Australian National Championships,